 I've lived my entire life in Michigan and currently teach in Troy, Michigan at Hill Elementary School.
 The City of Troy is a suburban community located about 25 minutes from downtown Detroit.
 Troy is rich in cultural diversity, and that is certainly reflected in our student population.
 Of the 350 students in my building, over 30 different languages are spoken in students' homes.
 Teachers, parents, and students celebrate this diversity and take great pride in the unique differences we all bring to our school and our community

 Education has always been a very important part of my life.
 I guess that was inevitable as I am the child of two teachers.
 I earned my undergraduate degree from Albion College, a small liberal arts school, and went on to earn a Masters degree in the Art of Teaching.
 Since then, I have focused on the teaching of reading and writing.
-After spending time with both 5th and 2nd grades, this marks my seventh year as a 3rd grade teacher.
+After spending time in both fifth and second grades, I've taught third grade for the past 12 years.
 I've found that teaching a variety of grades has helped me to better understand and appreciate the full spectrum of learning that takes place in elementary school.

 In my classroom, reading, writing, and math workshops are at the heart of the learning that takes place every day.
 I also strive to weave technology into my curriculum and work hard to make my lessons applicable to the real world.
 Whether we are "traveling" around the United States on our Region Tour or examining economic principles through our classroom economy, I want to make learning in my classroom purposeful and authentic.

 I see education as the main tool that we have to prepare children for their futures.
 Since it's our students who will become the future leaders and citizens of this world, I feel nothing is more important than a quality education.
 Teachers have a unique and daunting responsibility to shape the future through their students.
 Because of this responsibility, I try to take each opportunity I can to shape the world around me for the better and to instill the same desire within the children I teach.